PatrickStar: Parallel Training of Pre-trained Models via Chunk-based Memory Management: Motivations

-The most successful effort to democratize PTM fine-tuning is the heterogeneous training approach.
-Zero-Offload~\cite{ren2021zero} trains a 13B model on a single V100 inside a DGX-2H server.
-It is worth noting that its CPU memory is 1.5TB, which undertakes most of the model data storage.
-However, executing it on 240 GB CPU memory, the maximum model scale of Zero-Offload is lowered to 4B.
-Moreover, its computing efficiency decreases as the model scale increases, with 33 Tflops on the 4B model and 47 Tflops on the 1B model.
-It shows that we can still further improve the memory and computing efficiency of heterogeneous training.
+The most successful effort to facilitate PTM fine-tuning is the heterogeneous training approach.
+DeepSpeed~\cite{deepspeedcode} integrated with optimizations of ZeRO-Offload and Zero-DP~\cite{ren2021zero, rajbhandari2020zero} trains a 13B model on a single V100 of a DGX-2H server.
+They statically manage model data in heterogeneous memory space such that the param fp16 data are stored in GPU while the grad fp16 and OS data are stored in CPU.
+The param fp16 and grad fp16 data, overall $4M$ bytes, are moved between CPU and GPU during each iteration.
+It is worth noting that the experiment environment of ZeRO-Offload has 1.5TB CPU memory, which undertakes most of the model data storage.
+However, when decreasing the amount of CPU memory, the maximum model scale drops a lot, e.g., deploying it with 240 GB CPU memory, the maximum model scale is lowered to 4B.
+Moreover, its computing efficiency decreases as the model scale increases, pointing to the direction for further improvements.
+For example, 47 Tflops can be achieved on a 1B model whereas only 33 Tflops achievable on a 4B model.

-Existing heterogeneous training approaches statically manage model data in heterogeneous memory space.
-Zero-Offload and Zero-Inifity~\cite{rajbhandari2021zero} partition the model data such that the param fp16 data are stored in GPU while the grad fp16 and OS data are stored in CPU.
-The param fp16 and grad fp16 data, overall $4M$ bytes, are moved between CPU and GPU each iteration.
-During the entire training process, GPU memory has to accommodate non-model data in addition to overall param fp16.
-During param updating, The CPU has to accommodate all model data.
-On the one hand, the system fails when the CPU memory is insufficient for the entire model data, even if there is free space in the aggregated GPU memory.
-On the other hand, for large batch training, if too much non-model data leads to insufficient GPU memory for param fp16, the system also fails even though some CPU memory is free.

-The inefficiency of the current heterogeneous training approaches comes from that their static memory management does not match the changing memory requirements during the PTM training process.
-Our critical insight is that the memory consumption of non-model data on GPU is changing with time and exhibits a \textbf{tidal law}.
-Figure~\ref{fig:SystemGpuMemUsed} shows the GPU memory occupied by the non-model data during a training iteration of a 0.7B-BERT model.
-During the FWD and BWD process, since the output activations of each layer need to be maintained in the GPU memory, the free GPU memory for model data is first decreasing and then increasing.
-The GPU memory is almost entirely available for model data when updating the parameter using an ADAM optimizer because the activations are released.

-To take advantage of the tide law, model data needs to be managed in a fine-grained manner.
-The intuitive idea is to transmit data in units of tensor.
-However, tensors may be small in size, which leads to inefficient utilization of the transmission bandwidth.
-L2L~\cite{pudipeddi2020training} customized a layer-by-layer transmission pattern for the transformer structures on a single GPU.
-However, its performance has been proven lower than Zero-Offload, because of the 14x larger communication volume.
-Different from existing works, we organize the model data in \textbf{chunk}, a piece of fixed-sized contiguous memory space.
-Our chunk-based memory management comes with the following benefits: